wpswings/woo-gift-cards-lite/readme.txt

 = Does the WordPress Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
 The Gift cards plugin is compatible with the Price with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.

-= Can I set the expiry for the WooCommerce gift card coupons? = Yes.
+= Can I set the expiry days for the WooCommerce gift card coupons? = Yes.
 In the General Settings of the plugin, you can set the number of days after which the gift card will expire.

 = Can we restrict the use of gift card coupons in maximum and minimum spend of order total? =